-This marketplace could be wide open: anyone using any combination of deduction engines would be able to compete.
+This marketplace would be open: anyone using any combination of deduction engines would be able to compete and/or cooperate.

 Marketplaces for proofs

 The ACME company needs a formal proof for its next generation of controllers for airplanes, electric cars, medical equipment, etc.